G.I. American universities: Biarritz American University

 Under General Samuel L. McCroskey, the hotels and casinos of Biarritz in France were converted into quarters, labs, and class spaces for U.S. service personnel.
 The university opened 10 August 1945, and approximately 10,000 students attended at least one eight-week term.
 BAU ran the longest of any of the centers and made a significant impact on both faculty and students, as well as the local community.
 The curriculum covered the range of subject of any state-side university, students established a full symphony orchestra, a choir, a theater group, and two basketball teams; a local hotel was rebuilt by the engineering class, a daily newspaper was published by the journalism program, and the theater program performed in local orphanages and hospitals.
+The social highlight of the BAU's existence was a fashion show and beauty contest held as benefits for French war orphans, which Marlene Dietrich attended.
 It was a return to "normal" and a stepping stone to a future for many.

+Staffing for the university came from many sources.
+Service members were recruited as administrators and instructors in fields they were trained in prior to the war, hundreds of faculty were recruited from US colleges and universities, and administrative staff from multiple headquarters, including members of the British military such as Angela Vivian, a British civilian secretaries working at that time in Paris since the liberation.
+"I believe there were 40 of us “carefully chosen” as the General wrote to our Supervisor in his letter of appreciation when the University eventually closed the following March 1946.
+We were billeted in a beautifully luxurious hotel overlooking the sea.
+Each of us had a room and bathroom.
+We could not believe our luck."

 After three successful terms, the university closed in March 1946.

+Walter F. Hendricks, who would go on to found three colleges in Vermont between 1946 and 1966 served as director of English at the university.
+The music department was directed by Edwin Stringham from Queens College and included Seth Bingham.
+Other instructors included Édouard Herriot and Charles Rist.
+A student newspaper The Banner was published five times a week.

 Shrivenham American University

-Under General C. M. Thiele, a British Army Camp near Swindon was converted into a university campus.
+Under Brig.
+Gen. Paul W. Thompson, Com-Z Chief of Information and Education-ETO, a British Army Camp near Swindon was converted into a university campus, with Brig.
+Gen. Claude Thiele serving as commandant.
 After two successful terms, the university closed in December 1945.
 About 4,000 students attended each term.